ubccpsc/classy/docs/instructor/features.md

 ## Github and AutoTest Examples

+In the following scenarios, an instructor has pre-configured AutoTest to mark all `lab2` deliverables using a custom Docker container that he has built.
+The expected behaviour of AutoTest is demonstrated based on the student actions.

 ### Student `atest-02` requests feedback for an assignment

-In the following scenarios, an instructor has pre-configured AutoTest to mark all `lab2` deliverables using a custom Docker container that he has built.

 <img src="./assets/commit-comment-feedback.png/">